salrashid123/k8s_webhook_helloworld/README.md

 - [WebHook Authentication](https://kubernetes.io/docs/admin/authentication/#webhook-token-authentication)
 - [WebHook Authorization](https://kubernetes.io/docs/admin/authorization/webhook/)

-This repo is designed to run locally with minikube while the WebHook server may run locally or remotely as a separate python Flask applicaton.
+This repo is designed to run onlocally with minikube while the WebHook server may run locally or remotely as a separate python Flask applicaton (eg Appengine).
 The steps detailed below are lengthy and involve copying certificates into your minikube' persistent volume and running your webhook server.

 You can deploy the AuthN/AuthZ server as a service within the k8s cluster and provide the Cluster DNS entry reference to it from the